 |

-A resource is a logical unit representing a specific endpoint (URI path) within an API.
+A resource is a logical unit that represents a specific endpoint (URI path) within an API.
 Each resource can be organized in a tree structure and can have multiple HTTP methods.

 Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

 Click the Create Resource button on the Resource page.
-This will take you to the Create Resource popup window.
+You will be taken to the Create Resource popup.

 - Enter or select the required information.